 We’re proud of the work we’ve done and so are our clients.

-3. Our focus as a profitable business is to do billable work for billable clients.
+3. Our focus as a responsible business is to do balance our purpose with profit.

 The only time we don’t do billable work for a billable client is when we are doing one of our own self-initiated projects.
 Any other time is at the sacrifice of time on our current clients and our business.